10 Premium Investment Immigration Programs for UHNWIs

 6. Malta – Residence and Citizenship

-Malta is another very popular option that seems to cater to all nationals with a trifecta of residency programs.
+Malta is another very popular option that seems to cater to all nationals with its trifecta of residency programs.

 For non-EU citizens, there’s the Global Residence Program (GRP) and the Malta Permanent Residence Program (MPRP).
-And for EU nationals, there’s the Residence Programme (TRP).
+And for EU nationals, there’s the Residence Program (TRP).

 Of course, each program has its own set of requirements, including being able to demonstrate sufficient financial resources and making a qualifying investment.

-You can learn more about the details of these investment immigration programs here.
+You can learn more about the details of these investment immigration programs in our complete guide to Malta residency.

 5. US – Residence by Investment